-- According to James Rachels and Stuart Rachels, what does moral philosophy seek to better understand?
+- 1. According to James Rachels and Stuart Rachels, what does moral philosophy seek to better understand?

 (Hint: they quote Socrates on this matter.) - 2.
 What do Rachels and Rachels believe about the role of reason and impartiality in morality? - 3.
 Putting all this together, what do Rachels and Rachels mean by the "minimum conception of morality"? - 4.
-Several large tech companies are very interested in researching and developing self-driving cars.
-This requires those companies to decide how their vehicles should respond in situations where there is no choice but to harm someone.
-(For more details, see the TED-Ed video about self-driving cars by Patrick Lin.)
+Google, Uber, and other tech companies are developing self-driving cars.
+This requires the companies to decide how their vehicles should respond in situations where there is no choice but to harm someone.

-For instance, what if a self-driving car is on a bridge when suddenly it is about to crash into a school bus full of children.
+For instance, what if a self-driving car is going over a bridge when suddenly it is about to crash into a school bus full of children.
 Should the self-driving car be programmed to automatically swerve off the bridge, likely killing the car's driver but saving those children on the bus?
 How might the minimum conception of morality advise these companies?